F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 	```bash
 	echo "COPY (SELECT * FROM opendata.public.nodes WHERE area = 13) TO STDOUT WITH CSV HEADER \g 'nodes.csv'" | psql -d opendata
 	```

+Useful meta-commands:

+- `\d`: list all tables and views in the current schema.
+We can pass a name as an argument to list only the table or view with the given name.
+- `\d+`: same as `\d`, but with additional information.
+- `\q`: quit the interactive mode.

 # Importing data
 A simple SQL data (database dump) can be imported using the `psql` command: